The True Cost of a Traditional Home Warranty

 Before exploring alternatives, it helps to understand what you're comparing against.
 A standard home warranty is a service contract that covers the repair or replacement of major home systems and appliances when they break down due to normal wear and tear.

-In 2026, home warranty plans cost between $350 and $1,200 per year, depending on plan type, home size, and your location.
-On top of that annual premium, you'll pay a service fee of $75–$150 every time a technician visits — even if the repair ends up being denied.
-Home warranty coverage typically includes HVAC, plumbing, electrical, and major kitchen and laundry appliances, but common exclusions include pre-existing conditions, improper maintenance, and cosmetic damage.
+In 2026, home warranty plans average $73 per month (about $876 per year), with a broader market range of $28 to $191 per month depending on plan type, home size, and location.
+On top of that premium, you'll pay a service fee averaging $108.45 per visit (typically $50 to $150), even if the repair ends up being denied.
+Coverage typically includes HVAC, plumbing, electrical, and major kitchen and laundry appliances, but common warranty exclusions include pre-existing conditions, improper maintenance, and cosmetic damage.

 Top Home Warranty Alternatives to Consider